ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 For this learning path you will need:
 * A Windows on Arm (ARM64) native machine with pre-installed WindowsPerf (both driver and `wperf` CLI tool).
 See [WindowsPerf Install Guide](/install-guides/wperf/) for more details.
-* x64 Windows build machine with [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) installed.
+* x86_64 Windows machine with [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) installed.
   *  You will also need to install the LLVM extension
 * Basic knowledge of git and Python.
   * See [Install Git on Windows](https://github.com/git-guides/install-git#install-git-on-windows) for more details.